rapid7/metasploit-framework/How-to-deprecate-a-Metasploit-module.md

 Metasploit has a very specific way to deprecate a module.
 To do so, you must be using the [Msf::Module::Deprecated](https://github.com/rapid7/metasploit-framework/blob/master/lib/msf/core/module/deprecated.rb) mixin.
 The reason you must be using this mixin is because two things:

 1. You are required to set a deprecation date.
-That way we know when to remove it.
+That way we know when to remove it, which is done manually.
 2. You are required to set a replacement of the module you wish to deprecate.

 ## Usage